 The hydrogen boiler continues to pull in more hydrogen and oxygen so that this whole process can be repeated again and again.

-When hydrogen-ready boilers become available, there will be no need for in-home storage, such as a tank, for the hydrogen.
+As hydrogen-ready boilers become available, there will be no need for in-home storage, such as a tank, for the hydrogen.
 The hydrogen instead will be added to the UK’s gas supply and will therefore automatically be burned by your boiler.

 With the government’s ban on gas boilers in new build properties from 2025, heat pumps and hydrogen boilers could be the way forward.
 But currently, there isn’t a working boiler that can use 100 percent hydrogen.
 There are two show homes that are being built in Gateshead, London, that have gas appliances purely powered by hydrogen, including hobs, cookers, fires and boilers.
 These homes have partially been built as a test but also to show people that hydrogen will be a viable option in the future to improve carbon emissions in the UK.